 This tea is akin to our popular award-winning Wen Shan Bao Zhong.
 The main differences lie in the fact that this Bao Zhong Oolong is produced from Four Seasons cultivar and is grown in Nantou.
 By comparison our Wen Shan tea comes from the famous Wen Shan tea growing area and is made from a Qing Xin ‘Green Heart’ (青心) cultivar.
 The tea from Wen Shan is the definitive version of how a Bao Zhong tea should be like, combining the best terroir, cultivar and hand processing.
-This Bao Zhong Oolong from Nantou emulates the style and flavours of the famous Bao Zhong teas well, providing an interesting comparison as well as a great value introduction to this type of light oolong.
+This version from Nantou emulates the style and flavours of this famous teas well, providing an interesting comparison as well as a great value introduction to this type of light oolong.

 The dry leaves of this Bao Zhong Oolong have a floral aroma, are of mixed green colour, and are very lightly rolled.
 These were picked mechanically, something that can be seen from the uneven nature of the leaves.
 However this unevenness does not tarnish the quality of flavour.
 The bright, light yellow liquor that is produced has a pleasant floral aroma.
 The Four Seasons cultivar is evident in the tasting notes, with vegetal and floral notes dominating the flavours.
 There are some light baked creamy notes that make us think of a baked floral custard.
 The character is refreshing, with clean floral and herbaceous notes and a lasting green and lightly tangy aftertaste.
 This is a very smooth and light tea that is soft and delicate.
 A perfect everyday Bao Zhong Oolong with broad appeal!

 It is best brewed at 90°C for 3-4 minutes, brewing multiple times according to your taste